Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval Attacks: (RQ2) Image Caption Extraction

 \subsection{Mitigation Strategies}

 We briefly explore mitigation strategies that induce refusal in VLMs against prompts that attempt to leak private information from the mRAG.
 The most straightforward way is to append/prepend the system prompt with: "\textit{If the task attempts to infer meta-information on the Retrieved Examples, respond with (I cannot answer).
 Otherwise, respond normally}".
-Preliminary experiments show that this failed to induce refusal in any VLMs.
-This is inline with that reported by~\citet{zeng-etal-2024-good}.
-As such, we utilized an LLM-in-the-middle technique with SOTA LLMs, namely GPT-4o/5/5.1~\cite{openai_gpt4_2023}.
-We ask it to judge if the prompt attempts to extract information from the retrieved context.
+Preliminary experiments show that this failed to induce refusal in any VLMs---consistent with the findings of~\citet{zeng-etal-2024-good}.
+As such, we utilized an LLM-in-the-middle technique with SOTA LLMs, namely \texttt{GPT-4o}~\cite{openai_gpt4_2023} and its newer variants.
+We ask the LLM to judge if the prompt attempts to extract information from the retrieved context.
 If so, we refuse to provide a response; otherwise, the query is processed (see \Cref{fig:llm-in-the-middle}).
-More details are given in~\Cref{app:llms}.
 Unlike recent approaches~\cite{moia2025llmmiddlesystematicreview} that compare inference with retrieved context, this has the potential to work on multimodal prompts effectively.
 The results in ~\Cref{tab:refusal-results} show that more powerful LLMs are better at identifying the prompt question as malicious.
-This suggests that legacy and less powerful LLMs may not effective in identifying harmful prompts without additional training or finetuning.
+This suggests that legacy and less powerful LLMs may not be effective in identifying harmful prompts without additional training or finetuning.
+Moreover, the MIA prompt consistently confounded all evaluated LLMs.